 All three of these options will provide the necessary upgrade in this case with the difference falling into user interface simplicity, speed and app compatibility for most people.

 For many, the quality of the streamed or played media is extremely important, and very well should be.
-We spend a lot of money on a high quality television and we want it to look and sound the way it should when media is played on the screen and through the speakers, right?
+We spend a lot of money on a high-quality television and we want it to look and sound the way it should when media is played on the screen and through the speakers, right?

 These three options are not extremely different in price, but there is a difference.
-Cheaper most often does not mean better, but we will definitely delve in this a bit more in this article.
+Cheaper most often does not mean better, but we will definitely delve into this a bit more in this article.

 Where Do You Live?

 A very important question when purchasing a media streaming device is where you live.
-For some, there are certain restrictions on Internet Service Providers when it comes to streamed media, and that can cause issues.
+For some, there are certain restrictions on Internet Service Providers when it comes to streaming media, and that can cause issues.
 For some, what is available for apps or support in some cases will be vastly different than others.